DarrenAtherton49/UpNext/Backlog.md

 - Implement Movies Screen
     + Watchlist
     + Watch history/Watched
+- Implement remaining sections on detail screen such as 'seasons'
 - Add genres tab to the discover screen tabs to easily look at genre (as well as in the advanced filter)
 - [Setting] Add setting to show all runtimes for episodes instead of just one (show one by default).
 - Add ability to follow a person as well as a tv show and movie so you can go through and watch someone's filmography.